-- Designate a room away from, but still near the initial attack dispatch office. - Arrange for adequate telephone installation.
-At least three lines pre-wired for activation when needed. - o Arrange access to a fax machine with a dedicated telephone line at or close to the office. - Arrange for adequate computer terminal installation. - Ensure computers are available and downloaded with the most recent version of the Resource Ordering Status System (ROSS). - o Ensure printers are available with extra ink cartridges and paper. - Assemble supplies: pens, pencils, pads, locator tabs, copies of service and supply plans, mobilization guides, airport designators (Airport Facility/Guide), list of unit identifiers, a road atlas, etc. - Set up pre-season meeting with local support groups: transportation, procurement buying unit, communications, etc., and establish an on-call list of key individuals. - Train a group of local people as dispatch recorders and support dispatchers to allow for efficient activation of the expanded, or additional initial attack, support.
+- o Designate a room away from, but still near the initial attack dispatch office. - Arrange for adequate telephone installation.
+At least three lines pre-wired for activation when - Arrange access to a fax machine with a dedicated telephone line at or close to the office. - Arrange for adequate computer terminal installation. - Ensure computers are available with access to IROC.

+- o Ensure printers are available with extra ink cartridges and paper. - Assemble supplies: pens, pencils, pads, locator tabs, copies of service and supply plans, mobilization guides, airport designators (Airport Facility/Guide), list of unit identifiers, a road atlas, etc. - Set up pre-season meeting with local support groups: transportation, procurement buying unit, communications, etc., and establish an on-call list of key individuals. - Train a group of local people as dispatch recorders and support dispatchers to allow for efficient activation of the expanded, or additional initial attack, support.